-Site Number(s): 3-12, 3-12 b, and 3-15 (3 sites total) Road type: Gravel (private road) Problems: Road runoff flowing directly into stream or lake.
+Site Number(s): 3-12, 3-12 b, and 3-15 (3 sites total)

+Problems: Road runoff flowing directly into stream or lake.

 Recommendations: In-road diversions (for example, broad-based dips) are needed to break up runoff flow on the upper portion of Perkins Beach Road.
 This will significantly reduce the amount of runoff making it to the bottom of the hill that is currently entering the stream culvert/the lake.